 Table 7 is a summary of the detailed inventory of regulated and unregulated PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-Additional PSCSs that were identified in detailed inventories of the ZCC consist of industrial operations (oil and gas).
-These industrial sources may have large volumes of potential contaminant stored.
+Additional PSCSs that were identified in detailed inventories of the ZCC consist of an industrial operation (oil & gas well).
+This industrial source may have large volumes of potential contaminant stored.